The Broad River Review publishes high-quality literary works.

 A First Prize of a $100 gift card will be awarded, along with two Honorable Mention prizes of $50 each.

-The is no theme for this year's Foothills Literary Contest, so student writers are encouraged to offer their works on any theme.
+The is no theme for this year's Foothills Writing Contest, so student writers are encouraged to offer their works on any theme.

 Foothills Writing Contest inquiries should be directed to Dr. Chris Davis, Chair, Department of English at Gardner-Webb University, at (704) 406-3224 or cdavis@gardner-webb.edu.